How can you protect your hearing during sports events?

 A sports stadium should never be the testing ground for new hearing aids.
 Too much noise exposure can overwhelm your brain, especially if it's your first time using hearing aids.
 You need to train your ears and your brain to hear again, starting with a quiet, small environment then moving up to louder and larger environments.

 That's why it's important to get the correct hearing solutions fitted as soon as possible before any big sporting events.
-You could be eligible for a FREE* hearing test, so click here to make a booking, or call an audiologist on 1800 030 502.
+You could be eligible for a no cost* hearing test, so click here to make a booking, or call an audiologist on 1800 030 502.

 1Australian Bureau of Statistics, Participation in Sport and Physical Recreation.
 Accessed February, 2017.